ceshine/ceshine-hugo/content/post/2026/20260428-array-record-pytorch/index.md

 ### Per-file Overhead

 The article ["I built a 2x faster lexer, then discovered I/O was the real bottleneck"](https://modulovalue.com/blog/syscall-overhead-tar-gz-io-performance/) [8] shows that reading 104,000 individual files is 42.85 times slower than reading them in tar.gz archives.
-The archives are 6.68 times smaller, so the actual speedup in I/O is about 6 times.
+The archives are 6.68 times smaller, so **the actual speedup in I/O is about 6 times**.

 This mainly reinforces our already established belief that reading a small number of files is much faster than reading a large number of files of the same total size.
 Nonetheless, the article demonstrates that reading small files will trigger more syscalls than reading large files, which contributes to the overall overhead.